Your Guide to ESOP Accounting: Leveraged and Non-Leveraged Plans

 Considering Accounting in ESOP Transactions

-Businesses that are considering forming an ESOP should discuss the plan with a CPA who is familiar with ESOPs to understand exactly how an ESOP will affect their financial statements.
 This is particularly important for companies that will create leveraged ESOPs because lenders will be examining these financial statements closely.
-This is one reason why it is helpful to work with lenders who are familiar with the ins and outs of ESOPs and how these plans can affect financial documents and amount of debt liability a business appears to have.
+This is one reason why it is helpful to work with lenders who are familiar with the ins and outs of ESOPs, and how these plans can affect financial documents and the amount of debt liability a business appears to have.

 Accounting for Leveraged ESOPs

 Most ESOPs begin as leveraged ESOPs.
-Leveraged ESOPs borrow funds to purchase shares from the company owner who is selling to the ESOP and subsequently to the selling shareholders in later stages as an ESOP matures.
+Leveraged ESOPs borrow funds to purchase shares from the company owner (who is selling to the ESOP) and subsequently to the selling shareholders in later stages as an ESOP matures.
 These shareholders are typically plan participants who are retiring and seeking their distributions.

-• Record Debt as a Liability.
+Record Debt as a Liability.
 According to ASC 718-40, leveraged ESOPs must record the debt of the ESOP as a liability.
 Any shares that are purchased should be recorded as a contra equity account on the balance sheet.
 The contra-equity accounting remains in place until the shares are no longer used as collateral against the borrowing.
 As debt is repaid, the liability is reduced and shareholder equity increases.

 Accounting for Non-Leveraged ESOPs